Sushovan Majhi

 Teaching

 My teaching interests span a broad spectrum of fields—including foundations of data science, statistics, machine learning, computer science, topological data analysis.
-Here are some courses I have taught:
+Here are some courses I have taught in recent years:

 • Introduction to statistics (undergraduate, Tulane University)